Photo by Cedric N. Chatterley.

-Brien's parents fashioned a banjo-ukulele with an open tuning for him when he was just two years old, and he remembers playing along with his father at dances by the time he was five.
+Brien's parents fashioned a banjo-ukulele with an open tuning for him when he was just two years old, and he remembered playing along with his father at dances by the time he was five.
 His mother's father was an elder in the Primitive Baptist church.
-"He always led the singing," he remembers.
+"He always led the singing," he remembered.
 "He would sing those old mountain gospel songs and hymns."
 At ages seven and eight, Brien started playing the guitar and mandolin, and he focused on those instruments until he was a teenager, accompanying his father at dances and community gatherings.

 After his father passed away, 15-year-old Brien focused on mechanics and racing cars, passions that led to his career as a machinist building motors for race cars.
 He resumed playing music at age 17, taking up the fiddle and banjo.
 While he usually played fiddle at home and in informal music sessions with friends, Brien became a champion banjo player.
 He won first place in the old-time banjo competition at the Galax Old Fiddlers' Convention four times and three times at the Appalachian String Band Festival ("Clifftop"), and earned more than 300 prizes in total.